datafold/data-diff/docs/index.rst

 data-diff
 ---------

-**Data-diff** is a command-line tool and Python library for compariing ables in and across databases.
+**Data-diff** is a command-line tool and Python library for comparing tables in and across databases.

 For more information, `See our README <https://github.com/datafold/data-diff#readme>`_